 - 1/2 cup melted butter (if baking)

 - In a large skillet, heat olive oil over medium heat.
-Add potatoes and cook until tender and browned.
+Add potatoes and onions then cook until tender and browned.
 Add green chilies and salsa verde then stir to combine.
 Add chicken and seasonings then stir to combine.
 Add 1 cup cheese and stir until melted.
 Turn off heat and set aside.